Frisian mercenaries in the Roman Army

-The close proximity of the Roman Empire also offered opportunities to the Frisian tribesmen.
-One opportunity was to join the ranks of the army and fight in Britannia for wealth and perhaps a bit glory.
-Traces of the Frisian legionnaires (both the Frisii and the Frisavones) have been found at the English towns of Bicester, Burgh-by-Sands, Carrawburgh, Cirencester, Glossop, Hexham, Manchester and Papcastle.
-From, for example, the tidal salt marshes in the north of the Netherlands they traveled to the present-day town of Walachria (Domburg) at the Walcheren Island or to modern Colijnsplaat, both in province Zeeland in the south of the Netherlands.
-From there they crossed the North Sea to Kent, maybe together with merchants trading in e.g. wine from Cologne or Trier in Germany of which we know the trade was quite intensive.
-Of course, only after they had made offerings to the water godess Nehalennia for a safe passage.
-Read more about the major importance of the Walcheren Island as a one of the big 'ferry ports' connecting the continent with Britannia in the Roman Period, in our blog post about the Walcheren.
+Traces of the Frisian legionnaires, both the Frisii and the Frisavones, have been found at the English towns of Bicester, Burgh-by-Sands, Carrawburgh, Cirencester, Glossop, Hexham, Manchester and Papcastle.
+From, for example, the tidal marshlands in the north of the Netherlands they sailed to the present-day town of Domburg on the Walcheren Island, or to modern Colijnsplaat, both in province Zeeland.
+From here, they crossed the North Sea to Kent, maybe together with merchants trading in e.g. wine from Cologne or Trier in Germany, of which we know the trade was quite intensive.
+Of course, they would only make the sea crossing after having made offerings to the water goddess Nehalennia for a safe passage.
+Read more about the major importance of the Walcheren Island as a one of the big 'ferry ports' connecting the Continent with Britannia, in our post Island the Walcheren: once Sodom and Gomorrah of the North Sea.

-Besides joining the army as mercenary, the other opportunity the close proximity of Roman wealth offered, was plunder and piracy.
-The regions north of the Rhine were heartlands of piracy and from here the Germanic tribes raided the coasts of Britannia and of northern Gaul.
-Learn more reading our earlier mentioned blog post It all began with piracy.
+Piracy - Besides joining the army as mercenary, the other opportunity the close proximity of Roman wealth offered, was plunder and piracy.
+The regions north of the River Rhine were heartlands of piracy.
+From here Germanic tribes raided the coasts of Britannia and of northern Gaul.
+Learn more reading our post It all began with piracy.